The geometry of jamming algorithms in the random Lorentz gas

-In order to relate these finite-$d$ findings with (putative) DMFT solutions for the limit $d\rightarrow\infty$, a dimensional extrapolation is needed.
-A simple $1/d$ scaling, however, does not capture the trend of even the highest $d$ results achieved, in marked contrast from what is observed for equilibrium observables in that same model~\cite{biroli2022local,charbonneau2024}.
-Recent results for other systems with complex landscapes suggest that altogether different finite-size scaling forms, $d^{-a}$ with $a<1$, are to be expected~\cite{Folena_2021,erba2024}, but limited theoretical guidance is available on choosing $a$.
+In order to relate these finite-$d$ findings with the exact DMFT results for the limit $d\rightarrow\infty$ -- once they become available -- a dimensional extrapolation is needed.
+A simple $1/d$ scaling, however, does not capture the trend of even the highest $d$ results achieved, in marked contrast from what is observed for equilibrium observables in that same model~\cite{biroli2022local}.
+Recent results for other systems with complex landscapes suggest that altogether different finite-size scaling form, $d^{-a}$ with $a<1$, is to be expected~\cite{Folena_2021,erba2024}, but limited theoretical guidance is available for choosing $a$.
 Unfortunately, that choice substantially impacts the extrapolation outcome, with the systematic error far exceeding the statistical one.
-For instance, $a=1/2$ gives $\hat\varphi_\mathrm{J0}=2.49(2)$ at one end and $a=1/4$ gives $\hat\varphi_\mathrm{J0}=3.09(2)$ at the other (fits are for $d>30$).
+For instance, in the limit $d\rightarrow\infty$, $a=1/2$ gives $\hat\varphi_\mathrm{J0}=2.49(2)$ at one extreme, and $a=1/4$ gives $\hat\varphi_\mathrm{J0}=3.09(2)$ at the other (fits are for $d>30$).
 This density range is nevertheless largely consistent with earlier estimates obtained by GD on a softened RLG~\cite{manacorda2022gradient} and by force-min on the many-body problem~\cite{charbonneau2023jamming} (after appropriate rescaling~\cite{manacorda2022gradient}), especially given that these estimates were obtained from narrower $d$ ranges and extrapolated with $a=1$.